indreshgahoi/microservicetest/README.md

 this is failing as, it it is not running on Ec2 instance (during the sending message its failing otherwise its working fine)

-environment variable nees to be given
+environment variable needs to be given
 JIRA_BASE_URL
 QUEUE_URL